(ca. 1884-1917) Theatrical managers, film producers, entrepreneurs. [James (ca. 1858-15), Charles (1861-1917), Joseph (1862-1918)]

 WILLIAMSON, GARNER & MUSGROVE

 (1882-1890) J.C.
-Williamson, Arthur Garner, and George Musgrove who had jointly leased the Melbourne and Sydney Theatre Royals since November 1881, officially formed their triumvirate in 1882.
-The company later gained control of the Princess Theatre (Melb) and Adelaide’s Theatre Royal.
+Williamson, Arthur Garner, and George Musgrove who had jointly leased the Theatre Royal (Melbourne) and the Theatre Royal (Sydney) since November 1881, officially formed their triumvirate in 1882.
+The company later gained control of the Princess Theatre (Melbourne) and Adelaide’s Theatre Royal.
 Williamson handled the actors and companies, Musgrove looked after the production side of the operation, and Garner organised its business affairs.
 The partnership was dissolved following disagreements between Williamson and Musgrove.
 The pair later put aside their differences and formed the management firm Williamson and Musgrove (1892-1899).

 Image source: National Library of Australia